chrisbamborough/PersonalSite/_posts/2019-01-02-Metabolic-Weave.md

 topic: Prototype
 image: /assets/images/grid/MweaveGrid.jpg
 ---
-Metabolic Weave is an investigation into the form finding capabilities of weaving doubly curving 3mm plywood.
-The material and structural research studied the structural capacity and expressive potential of thin plywood strips.
+Metabolic Weave is an investigation into the form finding capabilities of weaving doubly curving 3mm plywood, to understand the structural capacity and expressive potential of thin plywood strips.

 <iframe src="https://player.vimeo.com/video/44450551" frameborder="0" width="750" height="800"></iframe>

-The project’s ambition was to study the differentiation in visual effect and structure through the use of repetitive but adjustable elements.
-The project was a response to the financial inaccessibility of digital fabrication that offered variation through multiple unique elements.
+The project studied the differentiation in visual effects and potential structures through the use of repetitive but adjustable timber elements.
+The project responded to the paradigm of "mass customisation" and the financial constraints of digital fabrication access in Sydney by producing variation through assembly of identical parts.

-Using Gottfried Semper’s 19th Century theory of Metabolism as a departure point, that architecture was rationally reducible to the materials and processes associated with their uses.
-The project developed a structural unit that could modulate across an entire structure.
+Using Gottfried Semper’s 19th Century theory of Metabolism, the idea that architecture is rationally reducable to the materials and processes associated with their uses, as a departure point, the project developed a structural unit to modulate into a larger structure.

-Semper's theory was concerned with the categorisation and crossover of material production techniques, and he categorised materials by methods of physical manipulation - pliable (fabrics), soft (clay), stick-like elements (wood), dense (stone).
-These material types were further categorised into techniques of material assembly - Textiles (weaving), Ceramics (sculpting), Tectonics (connections), Stereotomy (packing).
+Semper attempted to understand architecture through a categorisation of material production techniques, materials grouped by methods of physical manipulation - pliable (fabrics), soft (clay), stick-like elements (wood), dense (stone), while these material types grouped further into techniques of material assembly - textiles (weaving), ceramics (sculpting), tectonics (connections), stereotomy (packing).

-From Semper's material definitions an ambition was set to explore multiple assembly techniques through the same method of physical manipulation.
-The outcome was a repeatable and adjustable building unit using the method of textiles, that could achieve assemblies through both tectonic and stereotomy techniques.
+The design project chose stick-like elements for material type, and set a design ambition to explore two  assembly techniques through the same method of physical manipulation and achieve a gradiation between the two states.
+The outcome provided a repeatable and adjustable building unit using the method of textiles, that could move between both tectonic and stereotomy assemblies.

 ![Urban Pollen](/assets/images/posts/Mweave_1.jpg){:class="img-responsive"}